Missouri Corporate Bylaws

 FAQs

 In Missouri, the power to make, alter, amend or repeal bylaws is automatically held by the corporation’s shareholders.
-However, the amendment process can be modified in a corporation’s articles or in the bylaws themselves.
-For example, Missouri Revised Statute § 351.290 goes on to state that articles may give voting rights to the board of directors.
+However, the amendment process can be modified in a corporation’s Articles of Incorporation or in the bylaws themselves.
+For example, Missouri Revised Statute § 351.290 also states that articles may give voting rights to the board of directors.